Note: Find information on How to Record Invoice Factoring Transactions on QuickBooks here.

 Factoring Transactions Bookkeeping Step One

-In first step Your Business will receive $77,000 in cash from the Factoring Company and record a “Loss on the Sale” of the receivables in the amount of $3,000 as result of the initial 3% financing fee charged by Factoring Company on the total amount of the gross receivables purchased.
+In the first step, Your Business will receive $77,000 in cash from the Factoring Company and record a “Loss on the Sale” of the receivables for $3,000 as a result of the initial 3% financing fee charged by the Factoring Company on the total amount of the gross receivables purchased.

-The receivable accounts you just sold to the Factor are now owned by the Factoring Company.
+The Factoring Company owns the receivable accounts you just sold to the Factor.

-As a result your accountant/bookkeeper will take the receivables off of your books with a credit entry for the gross amount of receivables sold to the Factoring Company.
+As a result, your accountant/bookkeeper will take the receivables off your books with a credit entry for the gross amount of receivables sold to the Factoring Company.

-Further, Your Business will record an asset account named “Due from Factor” for $20,000 at the time receivables are sold to the Factoring Company.
-This amount represents the Reserve amount established with the Factoring Company ($100,000 * 20% Reserve Requirement).
+Further, Your Business will record a “Due from Factor” asset account for $20,000 when receivables are sold to the Factoring Company.
+This represents the Reserve amount established with the Factoring Company ($100,000 * 20% Reserve Requirement).

 Factoring Transactions Bookkeeping Step Two

 Note: This is just an example.
-The actual make up of fees charged to Your Business by the Factoring Company are specific to the terms of the contract entered into between you and the factor and they are out of the scope of this article.
+The actual make-up of fees charged to Your Business by the Factoring Company is specific to the terms of the contract between you and the factor, and they are out of the scope of this article.

 Factoring Transactions Bookkeeping Step Three